Proportional Representation in Rank Aggregation: Introduction

-\subsection{Related Work}
+\paragraph{Related Work}

-Rank aggregation is one of the oldest problems in social choice theory as even Arrow's impossibility theorem has originally been shown in this setting \citep{Arro51a}.
-There is thus a large body of work on SWFs and we refer to the textbooks by \citet{ASS02a} and \citet{BCE+14a} for an overview of this research area.
+Rank aggregation is one of the oldest problems in social choice theory as even Arrow's impossibility theorem has originally been stated in this setting \citep{Arro51a}.
+Consequently, there is a large body of works on this topic and we refer to the handbooks by \citet{ASS02a} and \citet{BCE+14a} for a general overview of this area.

-Our paper is related to an influential stream of works that studies scoring rules for rank aggregation \citep[e.g,.][]{Keme59a,Smit73a,YoLe78a,Youn88a,FBC14a,BBP23a}.
-Specifically, positional scoring rules such as the Borda rule compute the output ranking by assigning scores to the candidates and sorting the candidates in descending order of their scores.
-Such SWFs have attracted significant attention and have, e.g., been repeatedly characterized based on a population-consistency condition \citep[e.g.,][]{Smit73a,Youn74b,NiRu81a}.
-Moreover, positional scoring rules can be easily modified to work sequentially by repeatedly adding the candidate with the highest (resp. lowest) score to the next best (resp. worst) position of the output ranking \citep[e.g.,][]{Smit73a,FBC14a,BBP23a}.
-The Proportional Sequential Borda rule and the Flow-adjusting Borda rule are closely related to this approach as we repeatedly add the Borda winner to the ranking, but we carefully update the weights of the input rankings to obtain a proportional outcome.
+In the classic literature on SWFs, our paper is related to an influential stream of works that study scoring rules for rank aggregation.
+Specifically, positional scoring rules such as the Borda rule compute the output ranking by assigning scores to the candidates and sorting the candidates in decreasing order of their scores.
+Such SWFs have attracted significant attention and have, e.g., been repeatedly characterized \citep[e.g.,][]{Smit73a,Youn74b,NiRu81a}.
+Moreover, positional scoring rules can be modified to work sequentially by repeatedly adding the candidate with the highest score to the next best (or worst) position of the output ranking and then deleting it from the profile \citep[e.g.,][]{Smit73a,FBC14a,BBP23a}.
+The Proportional Sequential Borda rule and the Flow-adjusting Borda rule are closely related to this approach as we repeatedly add the Borda winner to the output ranking, but we carefully update the weights of the input rankings to obtain a proportional outcome.
 Furthermore, our work is related to the Kemeny rule, another well-studied SWF \citep[e.g.,][]{Keme59a,YoLe78a,Youn88a,Cast13a}, as this rule maximizes the utilitarian social welfare in our setting.